naurril/naurril.github.com/posts/tf-notes.md

 * gtl
     * gtl::ArraySlice

+* eigen
+    * SimpleThreadPoolTempl<br>
+    when thread pool is created, all threads are started with the entry WorkerLoop, WorkerLoop wait for notifications and when waked up will start execute new task.
 ## miscs
 * tf code usually returns a status code, function outputs are carried in output parameters. a const ref (const &) is input para, address(* arg)